jodrell2000/DaManagement/buglist.md

-Bugs
-* bot crashes if an invalid videoID is sent to queryVideoDetails
-* sending !addme in PM incorrectly adds the Bot to the queue rather than the user
-* sending !sarahConner in PM reports that the Bot sent the command, not the user
-* check commands for correct number of arguments
-  * return help description with example command rather than the Bot crashing

 Worklist (in order)
+* add /m (rename to say??) command
+* move, or discard, the rest of the old style commands
 * document where to get the client_secrets.json file from and what to do with it!
-* add /m (rename to say??) command
+* v0.9
+* stable
+* v1

 Feature Requests
 * make comamnds case insensitive